 G. Distribution of Critical Healthcare Resources

-When directed by FEMA and under FEMA’s supervision, members will cooperate to the fullest extent possible to distribute Critical Healthcare Resources to locations most in need, as identified by FEMA.
+When directed by FEMA and under FEMA’s supervision, members will diligently cooperate to distribute Critical Healthcare Resources to locations most in need, as identified by FEMA.
 This includes sharing and potentially pooling common storage, logistics, transportation and other operational capabilities necessary to reduce redundant operations and to maximize timely distribution nationwide.

 H. Create One or More Plans of Action